OakarminIron/Obsidian/Odoo/Odoo FrontEnd/Odoo JavaScript/🟣📜Registries.md

-Registries are (ordered) key/value maps.
-They are the main web client extension points: many features provided by the Odoo javascript framework simply look up into a registry whenever it needs a definition for some object (such as fields, views, client actions or services).
-Customizing the web client is then simply done by adding specific values in the correct registry.
+- They are the main web client extension points: many features provided by the Odoo JavaScript framework simply look up into a registry whenever it needs a definition for some object (such as fields, views, client actions or services).
+- Customizing the web client is then simply done by adding specific values in the correct registry.
+- A useful feature of registries is that they maintain a set of sub registries, obtained by the `category` method.
+- If the sub registry does not exist yet, it is created on the fly.
+- All registries used by the web client are obtained in such a way from one root registry, exported in `@web/core/registry`.

 ```
 import { Registry } from "@web/core/registry";